Bedrock-OSS/bedrock-wiki/docs/commands/display-entities.md

 ## Advanced FMBE Diagonal Transformation - BETA

-This is the beta version of a new, slighlty more advanced FMBE, which reduces the total number of command blocks required to 5, while also allowing for more complex transformations.
+This is the beta version of a new, slightly more advanced FMBE, which reduces the total number of command blocks required to 5, while also allowing for more complex transformations.

 ![Advanced FMBE Diagonal Transformation Demo GIF](/assets/images/commands/display-entities/advanced-fmbe-diagonal-transformation.gif)